Holiday Highlights

 It’s a bustling place famous for its Shirasu (small white fish) and Sakura shrimps and makes for the perfect place to take lunch.
 On the menu will be some of the tastiest fish / seafood you’ll experience during the tour.

-Our afternoon ride includes a stop at Kakita Park to see its river whirlpools before we wind our way alongside the Kakita and Kano Rivers to Shuzenji Onsen.
+Our afternoon ride includes a stop at Kakita Park to view its river whirlpools before we wind our way alongside the Kakita and Kano Rivers to Hatage Onsen in Kannami Town, a hidden hot spring with a long history and highly effective properties.

 - Meals: Breakfast

 A non-riding day today and in order to connect to our second part of the tour we’ll be utilising Japan’s ever efficient rail network.
-Our initial section takes us from Shuzenji to MIshima (30mins), from where we speed it up with a Bullet Train (Shinkansen) to Maibara (1.5hrs) then slow it down once again with another local train to Omihachiman (30mins).
+Our initial section takes us to Mishima (30mins), from where we speed it up with a Bullet Train (Shinkansen) to Maibara (1.5hrs) then slow it down once again with another local train to Omihachiman (30mins).

 Situated at the foot of Mount Hachiman-yama, its quaint well preserved streets are lined with traditional white walled / black wood houses situated either side of a gently flowing stream and combine to make it a delightful place to visit.